Tetanus

 At a glance

-• The symptoms are muscle spasms, especially in the face and back.
+• Typical symptoms include muscle spasms, especially in the face and back.

 • People can protect themselves from the disease with preventive vaccination.
 Tetanus has become very rare in Germany.